My First Few Days at UCLA

 Arriving in Los Angeles

-I arrived in Los Angeles on August 6, and with the help from SAF, I got to school without any difficulty.
+I arrived in Los Angeles on August the 6th, and with the help from SAF, I got to school without any difficulty.
 I was really impressed by how beautiful UCLA is and how passionate and helpful everybody is.
 Fortunately, I got two American roommates which really helps me get to know more about American life.
 They are also really hospitable and kind.
-I’m also invited to one of my roommate's birthday [party] which will be on August 24.
+I’m invited to one of my roommate's birthday parties which will be on August the 24th.

-Once I went up [to the front of the class] to present how a problem is solved.
+Once I went up to the front of the class to present how a problem is solved.
 It was kind of an easy one, but my English is just not good enough for me to present fluently.
-The classmates just waited for me to finish my presentation patiently and even applauded for me after finishing.
+The classmates just waited for me to finish my presentation patiently and even applauded me after finishing.
 It’s just so warm.

 Dorms are just so comfortable that I felt like I’m living in a five-star hotel.
 The housekeepers are so hard-working and polite that you just feel like you are home.
 Now, I just hope 2017 UCLA Summer Session C never ends.